Lithops localis (N.E.Br.) Schwantes

 Lithops localis, Lithops localis var. peersii, Lithops localis var. terricolor, Lithops peersii, Lithops terricolor, Mesembryanthemum locale

-This species is native to South Africa, mainly found in the southern Karoo region, usually growing under small shrubs and stones on gravel plains and sand flats.
+This species is native to South Africa.
+It mainly occurs in the southern Karoo region, growing under small shrubs and stones on gravel plains and sand flats.

 The specific epithet "localis (lo-KAL-iss)" is a Latin adjective meaning "belong to a place" or "local."

 How to Grow and Care for Lithops localis